arwegasira/Student-app/readMe.md

 There are 7 routes available:

-register student route where student user are created in user collection and given a student role
+register student route where student  are created in user collection and given a student role

 register lecturer route where lectures are created in user collection and given a lectuer role

-Add subjects route where admin/lectuer users can create courses
+Add subjects route where admin/lectuer  can create courses

 Enroll to courses route where students users can enroll to courses